beinnlora/ClayControl/README.md

 Wireless Sporting Clay Trap Controller

 # Introduction
-This project describes a Wifi controller for triggering Clay Pigeon traps from a web interface e.g. mobile phone.
+This project describes a Raspberry Pi based smartphone controller for triggering Clay Pigeon traps and flush sequences from a web interface e.g. mobile phone.

 It allows any number of clay traps to be controlled via e.g. a smartphone or tablet.
-Sequences of clays can be recorded, played back, paused, recorded and loaded as required.
+Sequences (flushes) of clays can be recorded, played back, paused, saved and loaded as required.
 Random sequences of clays can be created based on a user's required number of traps, number of clays, and average delay inbetween clays.

 # Technical Overview
 A Raspberry Pi serves as a wifi hotspot and captive portal, presenting connected users with a web interface for controlling the trap sequence.